-Premier League top scorer odds: Salah stays on pole for hat-trick
+Premier League top scorer odds: Salah still red-hot favourite despite absence

 Premier League top scorer odds and contenders

 Mo Salah may be away on international duty with Egypt at the Africa Cup of Nations but the Liverpool attacker remains 1/4 in the Premier League top scorer odds.